NathCracker/NathCracker/README.md

 - 🛡️ **VeriJob:** A full-stack security platform engineered to detect and neutralize fraudulent job links in real-time.
 Focuses on event-driven architecture and robust URL validation.
 - 🏢 **AMA ACLC Northbay Enrollment:** An end-to-end institutional enrollment management system providing real-time, actionable analytics to administrators.
-- 📡 **Velociraptor ISP Logistics:** A mission-critical platform that digitizes the provisioning workflow for ISP customers, streamlining lead intake and technician routing.
+- 📡 **Velociraptor ISP Logistics:** A mission-critical platform that digitizes the provisioning workflow for ISP customers, streamlining lead intake, technician routing and dispatch management.
 - ⚔️ **GuildBase:** A performance-first web application designed for scalable data handling and reliable state management.

 ## 📈 GitHub Stats